bcgov/nr-broker/docs/dev_broker_token.md

 If you are enabling secret syncronization through NR Broker, the token must be able to read the tools path for services.
 See: [Tools Secret Syncronization](/operations_secret_sync.md)

+If you are enabling Kubernetes / OpenShift secret sync, the token must also be able to read from the `clouds` KV mount.
+See: [Kubernetes / OpenShift Secret Sync](/operations_kubernetes_sync.md)

 See also: [Environment Variables](/dev_env_vars.md)

 ## How to Generate